dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister uninstall-code

-Use the `dfx canister uninstall-code` command to uninstall the code that a canister that is currently running on the {platform} or on the local canister execution environment.
+Use the `dfx canister uninstall-code` command to uninstall the code that a canister that is currently running on the Internet Computer or on the local canister execution environment.

 This method removes a canister’s code and state, making the canister empty again.
 Only the controller of the canister can uninstall code.
 Uninstalling a canister’s code will reject all calls that the canister has not yet responded to, and drop the canister’s code and state.
 Outstanding responses to the canister will not be processed, even if they arrive after code has been installed again.
 The canister is now empty.
 In particular, any incoming or queued calls will be rejected.